 - Adding the fondant numbers onto a soft ganache cake is not a good idea especially if you don't get the cutouts placed correctly in the first attempt.
 So I choose to refrigerate the cake until the ganache has hardened and then attached the numbers.
 No special glue was necessary, the fondant stayed well in place on the ganache.

-Adding the strawberries
+Attaching the strawberries halves

 - Next to go on my dad's 75th birthday cake were the strawberries.
 I selected a total of 6 strawberries that were as similar as possible in size.
 I then cut each into half.
 To ensure the fruits were well spaced on the birthday cake top, I started by adding 2 exactly on the opposite of each other (in a 12 o'clock and 6 o'clock position).